odioski/wikiSpyder/README.md

         pip install --upgrade -r requirements.txt

-    If usuing Visual Studio Code you can launch and activate the workspace "wikiSpyder.code-workspace" and code will setup and install the dependicies for you as well as suggest usefull addons.
+    If using Visual Studio Code you can launch and activate the workspace "wikiSpyder.code-workspace" and code will setup and install the dependicies for you as well as suggest usefull addons.

         code wikiSpyder/wikispider.code-workspace